California's Landmark Electric Truck Rule Targets 'Diesel Death Zone'

 Then there's the mileage.
 Daimler's eCascadia can go about 250 miles before it needs to be recharged.

-"We average about 300- to 350-mile round trip, and we think that electric is going to get there," Bliem says.
+"We average about 300 to 350 [miles] round trip, and we think that electric is going to get there," Bliem says.
 "It's not there yet."

 So for now, Bliem's company is testing Daimler's trucks on shorter routes in Southern California's Inland Empire, where it ships products between warehouses and the ports of Los Angeles and Long Beach.